howardnewyork/corona/README.md

 # corona
-Analysis of Corona Risk Rate
+Analysis of Corona Risk Rate using the Diamond Princess Database